Alluxio/alluxio/docs/en/Overview.md

 of HDFS, without complex system configuration and management.

-* **Easy Application Deployment**: Alluxio manages communication between applications and file or object storages, translating data access requests from applications to a connected underlying storage interface.
+* **Easy Application Deployment**: Alluxio manages communication between applications and file or object storages, translating data access requests from applications into underlying storage interfaces.
 Alluxio is Hadoop compatible.
 Existing data analytics applications, such as Spark and MapReduce programs, can run on top of Alluxio without any code change.

 ## How Alluxio Works